India has opened its space program to private players, and startups are cashing in.

 Anand is a 15 kg satellite that will help Pixxel prove its imaging and technical capabilities.
 It will view the earth in detail and provide environmental data through more than 150 wavelengths.
 “Our hyperspectral satellites are unique in their ability to provide hundreds of bands of information with global coverage at a very high frequency, making them ideal for disaster relief, agricultural monitoring, energy monitoring and urban planning applications.
 They are equipped to beam down up to 50 times more information in unprecedented detail, compared to other conventional satellites in orbit,” Pixxel co-founder Awais Ahmed said.

 Pixxel had been founded in 2019, when co-founders Awais Ahmed and Kshitij Khandelwal were still studying at BITS Pilani.
 Pixxel plans to build a constellation of cutting-edge earth imaging satellites and a software platform to extract imagery insights that the satellites beam down.
 The data and insights will help organisations detect, monitor and predict global phenomena in agriculture, oil and gas, climate change, forestry, urban planning and other sectors.
 Pixxel has raised nearly Rs.
-500 from investors in six rounds of funding.
+500 crore from investors in six rounds of funding.

 Pixxel and Dhruva aren’t the only Indian space startups that have made the news in recent times.
 Earlier this month, Hyderabad-based Skyroot had become the first Indian private company to launch its own rockets with a successful launch of its Vikram rocket.
 And with two Indian space startups launching their own satellites just weeks later, it appears that India’s startups are finally coming of age.